 The fieldwork experiences reflect the sequence and scope of content in the curriculum design in collaboration with faculty so that fieldwork experiences strengthen the ties between didactic and fieldwork education (ACOTE C.1.1).
 During the first summer in the program, the student will complete a four-week, 8 hour/day fieldwork experience.
-This fieldwork is part of OTH 5430L-Adaptation of Human Occupation and Environment for Musculoskeletal Disorders Lab.
+This fieldwork is part of OTH 5430L- Adaptation of Human Occupation and Environment for Musculoskeletal Disorders Lab.
 The experience will provide the student with an opportunity to integrate the knowledge learned during the first year of the program with actual clinical practice.
 This fieldwork experience introduces the occupational therapy student to the clinical environment.
 It is designed to provide basic experiences in observation, evaluation, treatment planning, treatment implementation, and documentation, all of which require close supervision by the therapist directly responsible for the clients.
-For OTH 5430L, the students will have 24-hour access to e-Campus discussion board where they will post their assignments and share with faculty and class members their experience during fieldwork.
+For OTH 5430L, the students have 24-hour access to e-Campus discussion board where they post their assignments, and share with faculty and class members their experience during fieldwork.

-In the spring semester of the second year, the student will complete a two-week, 8 hour/day psychosocial fieldwork (ACOTE C.1.7) as part of OTH 5843.
-In OTH 5843, the student will gain intense preparation to effectively engage in various levels of clinical reasoning (procedural, pragmatic, interactive, and conditional) to optimize the occupational performance of individuals living with psychosocial disorders.
-The student will also develop advanced group leadership skills, become proficient in documentation in a mental health setting, and analyze environmental factors that promote or hinder occupational performance.
-The student will have the opportunity to apply the skills acquired in the classroom.
+In the spring semester of the second year, as part of OTH 5843, the student completes a two-week, 8 hour/day behavioral health/psychosocial fieldwork (ACOTE C.1.7).
+In OTH 5843, the student gains intense preparation to effectively engage in various levels of clinical reasoning (procedural, pragmatic, interactive, and conditional) to optimize the occupational performance of individuals living with psychosocial disorders.
+The student also develops advanced group leadership skills, become proficient in documentation in a behavioral health/psychosocial setting, and analyzes environmental factors that promote or hinder engagement in occupation.
+The student has the opportunity to apply the skills acquired in the classroom.

 For the level I fieldwork experiences, the ratio of students to FWE is dependent on the type of facility and goals of the associated course.
 The supervisory model utilized may vary from 1:1 or 1:2 for student supervision in rehab and pediatric settings.
 In the level I psychosocial fieldwork, the ratio of students to supervisor may vary from 1:1 to 1:7.
-The ratio of FWE to students enables proper supervision and the ability to provide frequent assessment of student progress in achieving stated fieldwork objectives (ACOTE C.1.4).
+The ratio of FWE to students enables proper supervision and "provides protection of consumers, opportunities for appropriate role modeling of occupational therapy practice, and the ability to provide frequent assessment of student progress in achieving stated fieldwork objectives" (ACOTE C.1.4).

-At the completion of each level I fieldwork experience both, the student and the fieldwork educator complete formal evaluations (ACOTE C.1.10).
+At the completion of each level I fieldwork experience both, the student and the fieldwork educator complete formal evaluations (ACOTE C.1.12).
 The FWE assesses the student's performance by completing the Student's Performance Evaluation form (Appendix III).
 The student will assess the fieldwork experience by completing the Student Evaluation of Clinical Experience form (Appendix IV).